KDDI

-KDDI Corporation (KDDI株式会社, KDDI Kabushiki Gaisha) is a Japanese telecommunications operator.
-It was established in 2000 through the merger of DDI (第二電電, Daini Denden), KDD (ケイディディ), and IDO (日本移動通信, Nippon Idō Tsūshin).
-In 2001, it merged with a subsidiary named Au, which was formed through the merger of seven automotive and mobile phone companies from the DDI-Cellular Group.
-As of 2020, it is the second-largest mobile telecommunications provider in Japan in terms of the number of contracts, following NTT Docomo.
+KDDI Corporation (KDDI株式会社, Keidīdīai kabushiki gaisha) is a Japanese telecommunications operator.
+It was established in 2000 through the merger of DDI Corporation (第二電電, Daini Denden), a long-distance communications company; KDD Corporation (ケイディディ), Japan's former state-monopoly international telecommunications provider; and IDO Corporation (日本移動通信, Nippon Idō Tsūshin), a mobile network operator.

+In 2001, KDDI fully integrated its mobile operations by absorbing the regional companies of the DDI-Cellular Group, unifying them under Au brand.
+It currently stands as the second-largest mobile telecommunications provider in Japan in terms of the number of contracts, following NTT Docomo.

-KDDI provides mobile cellular services using the Au brand.
-ISP network services are provided under the au one net brand, while "au Hikari" is the name under which long-distance and international voice and data communications services and Fiber to the Home (FTTH) services are marketed.
-ADSL broadband services carry the brand name "ADSL One", and IP telephony over copper is branded as "Metal Plus".
+KDDI provides mobile cellular services primarily using Au brand, alongside its sub-brands UQ Mobile and Povo.
+ISP network services are provided under Au One Net brand, while Au Hikari is the name under which its Fiber to the Home (FTTH) services are marketed.
+Historically, the company also offered ADSL broadband (ADSL One) and IP telephony over copper (Metal Plus), but these legacy services have since been discontinued.

 History

 On April 1, 2002, au by KDDI launched 3G networks using CDMA2000 1x technology.

 On November 28, 2003, au by KDDI launched EV-DO Rev 0 service in the "CDMA 1X WIN" brand, and revolutionized Japan's mobile telecommunication industry by introducing fixed rate data subscription plans at a data rate of 2.4 Mbit/s.

 In December 2006, au by KDDI became the first carrier to provide an EV-DO Rev A service at a data rate of 3.1Mbit/s (downlink), 1.8 Mbit/s (uplink).

-au by KDDI has been very successful with its EZ wireless data services, EZweb, EZweb@mail, EZappli, EZchakuuta, ezmovie, and EZnaviwalk (GPS), using the advanced WAP technology.
+au by KDDI has been successful with its EZ wireless data services, EZweb, EZweb@mail, EZappli, EZchakuuta, ezmovie, and EZnaviwalk (GPS), using the advanced WAP technology.
 It supports both Java ME and BREW application environments.

 In November 2004 au by KDDI introduced the music include ringtone download service Chaku Uta Full (music ringtone full), for download of full length songs to mobile phones.
 Within six months from introduction, on June 15, 2005, customers had downloaded 10 million full length Chaku Uta Full songs.

 As of end of June 2005, au by KDDI has 20,122,700 customers, among which 18,723,200 (93%) are 3G CDMA2000 subscribers.
 It is Japan's second-largest cellular operator with an increasing 20.0% market share.

 On January 26, 2006, the first pointing local search application, Mapion Local Search - Powered by GeoVector, was launched on the KDDI network on their GPS and compass equipped handsets.
 In January 2007, KDDI announced its ten new 3G models for spring 2007, and a concept of its new designer phone Media Skin by Tokujin Yoshioka which would later be displayed at the Museum of Modern Art in New York with the Infobar, Talby and Neon models.
 Toshiba, Casio, Sanyo, Kyocera, Hitachi, Sony Ericsson, Sharp, and Panasonic have manufactured the other models.
 In March 2007, Media Skin started selling.